TheMarex/ba-thesis/text/4_stabilizer.md

 First we need to transform $\tau_0$ from the global coordinate system to a local coordinate system described by the *ground frame*.
 We mark all vectors in the local coordinate system with $'$.
 The heuristic applied is: The torque around the $x$-axis in each ankle is approximately proportional to the force applied at that ankle.

-Thus:
+\newpage

+From that we can derive:

 \begin{equation} \label{eq:torque-right-x}
 \tau^{d'}_{Rx} = \alpha \tau_{0x}'